ankane/dbx/README.md

 ### Dates & Times

-Times are stored in the database in UTC.
-When retrieved, they are converted to your local time zone.
+Dates are returned as `Date` objects and times as `POSIXct` objects.
+Times are stored in the database in UTC and converted to your local time zone when retrieved.

 ### JSON

-JSON and JSONB columns are returned as character vectors.
+JSON and JSONB columns are returned as `character` vectors.
 You can use [jsonlite](https://cran.r-project.org/package=jsonlite) to parse them with:

 ```r
 records$column <- lapply(records$column, jsonlite::fromJSON)